Forest cobra: Description

 The forest cobra is Africa's largest cobra of the genus Naja and possibly the largest of all the true cobra (Naja) species in the world.
 The length of an average adult is 1.4 to 2.2 m, and they regularly attain lengths of 2.7 m, and lengths up to 3.2 m have been recorded in the wild.
 The mean body mass of the species in one survey, which did not exclude juvenile cobras per se, was reported at a mean of 509.5 g while large, mature forest cobras are known to obtain weights of up to 2,000 to 3,600 g.
 Males and females grow to be similar in length, as there is no sexual dimorphism within this species.
 The head of this snake is large, broad, flattened and is slightly distinct from the neck.
 It is a slightly depressed, tapered and moderately thick bodied snake with a slender tail that is medium in length.
 The body is compressed dorsoventrally (where the dorsal upper scales and the ventral lower scales meet at either side of the body) and sub-cylindrical posteriorly (the tail end of the body).
 The forest cobra has long cervical ribs capable of expansion to form a long, wedge shaped hood when threatened.
 The angle between the crown of the head and the side of the head between the eye, also known as the canthus, is distinct, while the snout is rounded.
 Its eyes are large with round pupils.
+Females have larger heads than males, although the reason for this dimorphism is not clear.
+A study showed that females eat the same prey as males, so head size does not reflect a difference in diet.